 I have worked as a bedside registered nurse for the last eight years.
 Before that worked as a nursing assistant for about four years, so I am familiar with long 12-hour shifts and night shifts.
 Working as a nurse, many families and friends always love to thank the healthcare staff for caring for their loved ones by bringing in food, snacks, and sweets!
 Which is always super generous; however, sometimes not the healthiest option, or when you have the sugar crash, start feeling fatigued and still have hours before your shift is over.

-salads are a great stable to make, and you can personalize them to your liking!
-A few signatures could be
+Salads are a great stable to make, and can be fun to pack!
+A few of the signatures salads could be:

 - Tuna salad (I will say that you be careful if you bring fish or any food that can have a strong odor in the breakroom)

 - Chicken salad.

 - Lettuce, spring mix, spinach, or kale

 - carrots, cucumbers, tomatoes, peppers, celery, onions, mushrooms